 There’s a trick I used to play on people to show others how easy it is to get someone’s brain on an assumption track where they’ll assume things that don’t even make sense in an attempt to pattern-match new information with their original beliefs, even if the belief is new too.
 Here’s a story I used to tell an example of me planting and harvesting a false belief:

 A boy goes fishing with his father and brothers and the boat tips over.
 The boy is pulled to shore unconscious with a serious head injury.
 An ambulance is called and, with the help of the father and sons pushing from below, the two attendants man-haul the boy up the steep banks of the lake and they race him to the hospital.
-He’s wheeled straight into surgery and, as the team moves their equipment into place the surgeon suddenly turns his attention to the patient and says, “I can’t operate on this boy.
+He’s wheeled straight into surgery and, as the team moves their equipment into place the surgeon suddenly focuses on the patient and says, “I can’t operate on this boy.
 This is my son!”
 The question I would then ask is, who is the surgeon?

 Maybe people would be better at it today, but up until about six or seven years ago, traditionally the number one answer is easily that it’s the father, along with the theory that he rode back with them in the ambulance.
 When I remind the listener that he and the other sons are still back at the lake, a huge percentage of the time the next guess is that it’s his step-father; and after that it’s usually a second gay dad, then a grandfather that was a proxy-parent.
 When people have been told these guesses aren’t right, they’ve even tried Priest-Surgeon.